Italian Easter Bread (Pane di Pasqua)

 This post may contain affiliate links.
 Please read our disclosure policy.

-Italian Sweet Braided Easter Bread – festive and delicious braided brioche bread served for Easter.
+Italian Easter Bread – This is a festive and delicious braided brioche bread served for Easter.
 Beautifully decorated with colorful eggs, sprinkles, and a sweet glaze to stand as the centerpiece of your Easter table.

 Italian Easter bread on a white counter.